(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Adult female worms lay eggs in the intestine and the eggs are passed in the feces, and the life cycle of the whipworms is repeated.

 If a dog has mild to moderate infestation of whipworms, he may not show any outward symptoms.

-However, in cases of serious infestation, whipworms in dogs can result in inflammation of the intestinal wall, causing large amounts of mucus to be produced by the inflamed intestine.
+In cases of serious infestation, whipworms can result in inflammation of the intestinal wall, causing the dog's inflamed intestine to produce large amounts of mucus.

 Sometimes hemorrhage into the intestine occurs, resulting in anemia.

 Dogs with serious whipworm infestation may suffer from:

 As you can imagine, if a dog with serious infectation is left untreated, the result could be fatal due to various complications, such as dehydration, and blood loss.

 The dog whipworm (Trichuris vulpis) rarely infects humans, so it is not a threat to our health.

 Humans can however be infected by another species of whipworm (Trichuris trichiura), which is spread through human feces.